 What kind of music do you like and

 dislike?

 do you concentrate working with music?

 why?

 What is your favorite singer?

+De voy like to be a singer or next of a

 Do you like to be a singer or part of a

 band?